smg-real-estate/gh-cli-alias-playground/aliases/start-work/README.md

     - `fix`: bug fix for the user
     - `refactor`: code refactoring (e.g. renaming a variable)
     - `chore`: anything else (build tasks, documentation, style, etc.)
+- `PR_TITLE` (Optional): Additional descriptive text for the PR title
+  - Will be appended after the branch name
+  - If provided, PR title will be: "<branch_name>: <PR_TITLE>"
+  - If omitted, PR title will just be the branch name

 ### Options